-A Commended Coursework, Spanish 2201 of four years of high school with a score of 400 or higher on the Spanish Placement test.
+Recommended Coursework: Spanish 2201 or four years of high school with a score of 400 or higher on the Spanish Placement test.

-♦ Course has a prerequisite.
+• Course has a prerequisite.
 Prerequisites are listed on the course schedule and in the ARCC Catalog Course Descriptions pages.